Best 14 Incident Management Software for 2023

 Unfortunately, it has minimal reporting capabilities.

 - Set custom statuses to manage and track incidents

 - Automatically assign incident tickets based on the technician’s expertise

 - Use email templates for better and faster communication with the end users

 ServiceDesk Plus customer ratings

 - Capterra: 4.3/5 (150+ reviews)

 SolarWinds Service Desk is an incident management solution that empowers teams with automated processes.

-However, you can’t visualize your incident workflow progress since the app doesn’t have Gantt charts.
+However, you can’t visualize your incident workflow progress since the app doesn’t have project management Gantt charts.

 Let’s see if this tool can help you wind up your work early and efficiently…